learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 ### Render JSON From a Controller

-To render _JSON_ from a Rails controller, you specify `json:` followed by data can be converted to valid JSON:
+To render _JSON_ from a Rails controller, you specify `json:` followed by data that can be converted to valid JSON:

 ```ruby
 class BirdsController < ApplicationController